Articles in this section

 Output DateTime formatted according to format and language

-• The syntax {{FormatDateTime(Date, Format)}} can also be used if the user profile contains a Language dropdown called DocumentLanguage.
+• The syntax {{FormatDateTime(Date, Format)}} can also be used if the User Profile contains a Language dropdown named DocumentLanguage.

 • To prevent a character (e.g. a slash '/') from being interpreted as a format specifier, you can precede it with a backslash '\', which is the escape character (see example 4).